Statistics (STAT) - Graduate Courses

 Applied Multivariate Statistics

-An introduction to applied multivariate statistical methods covering multivariate analysis of variance, multivariate analysis of covariance, repeated measures design, factor analysis, principle component analysis, cluster analysis, discriminate analysis, and multivariate regression.
-Course participants will be involved with hands-on statistical applications.
+This course is an introduction to applied multivariate statistical methods covering multivariate analysis of variance, multivariate analysis of covariance, repeated measures design, factor analysis, principle component analysis, cluster analysis, discriminate analysis, and multivariate regression.
+Course participants are involved with hands-on statistical applications.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: grade of "C" or better in STAT 345 or STAT 405/505.
+Graduate students have additional course requirements/expectations.
+Prerequisite: grade of "C" or better in STAT 345.
 Offered Fall - Odd Numbered Years.

 STAT 452/552 Cr.1